 Forests, pastures, lagoons, and marshes are part of this unique space of the Ecoruta del Río de la Plata, a circuit of more than 100 km that connects green spaces and protected areas.
 Interesting fact: there are also guided tours at night under the moonlight!
 Located in: Av.
 Dr. Chaval Rodríguez, 1550, Puerto Madero.

-Towards the month of November, Buenos Aires dresses in jacaranda color.
+Towards November, Buenos Aires dresses in jacaranda color.
 Its flowers upholster sidewalks, squares, and avenues.
 Also, in its different variants: in succession along the streets, in a cup or alone, in the shape of a bell.
-Also, in lilac, light blue or violet-blue.
+Also, in lilac, light blue, or violet-blue.
 A landscape of warmth and romanticism, magical for Colombian visitors.

-If you prefer the open air for sports, Buenos Aires is the ideal city for this: during the month of September, thousands of athletes from all over the world will run through the streets of the city.
-The 42K Marathon includes in its route some of the historical and emblematic sites of the city, such as the Obelisk, Cabildo, Teatro Colón, Plaza de Mayo, Casa Rosada, Parque Tres de Febrero and the neighborhoods of La Boca and Puerto Madero.
+If you prefer the open air for sports, Buenos Aires is the ideal city for this: during September, thousands of athletes from all over the world will run through the streets of the city.
+The 42K Marathon includes in its route some of the historical and emblematic sites of the city, such as the Obelisk, Cabildo, Teatro Colón, Plaza de Mayo, Casa Rosada, Parque Tres de Febrero, and the neighborhoods of La Boca and Puerto Madero.

 The Buenos Aires 42K race has been held since 1984, with an ever-increasing number and quality, making it the largest event of its kind in the southern hemisphere.
 To register, you can go to https://www.maratondebuenosaires.com/

-One of the most outstanding activities to reduce the carbon footprint of porteños and tourists, is to travel Buenos Aires by bike: the use of bicycles as a means of transportation in the City became a regular postcard, which became accentuated since Buenos Aires installed a system completely free for its neighbors and tourists: it had more than 3,000 bicycles and 200 kilometers of bicycle paths distributed in 30 neighborhoods, with the aim of knowing and moving around the city in a sustainable way.
+One of the most outstanding activities to reduce the carbon footprint of porteños and tourists is to travel Buenos Aires by bike: the use of bicycles as a means of transportation in the City became a regular postcard, which became accentuated since Buenos Aires installed a system completely free for its neighbors and tourists: it had more than 3,000 bicycles and 200 kilometers of bicycle paths distributed in 30 neighborhoods, to know and sustainably move around the city.

 If you prefer to take a guided tour on two wheels to get to know a little more about the city, the Ente de Turismo de Buenos Aires offers two options at super affordable prices: one to explore the neighborhood of La Boca, and the other to visit Palermo, the largest neighborhood in the city.
 In addition, there is a more innovative proposal that is increasingly seen in the streets of Buenos Aires: for the coolest tourists came to the electric skateboards.